-Read the entire poem below or click here to read it in .pdf format.
+Read the entire poem below or click here to read a slightly different version in .pdf format.

 to the memories of RC Morse and David Stoller